dattaz/rsstomarkov/README.md

 This repo is for generation text from rss with markov chain

+/!\ this branch convert all in Markdown, do markov stuff and then convert back to html.
+IMO sentences are better
 ##SETUP
 You only need to do this 1 time :